 Use synthetic pheromones before leaving home

-Feliway is a synthetic pheromone which mimics the cat’s own feel-good facial pheromones which the cat uses to mark his or her territory to feel secure.
-Feliway is available as a plug-in or spray, which can be used in the cat carrier prior to a trip to the veterinarian.
+Feliway is a synthetic pheromone that mimics the cat’s own feel-good facial pheromones which the cat uses to mark his or her territory to feel secure.
+Feliway is available as a plug-in or spray, which can be used in the cat carrier before a trip to the veterinarian.

-Cats who experience extreme anxiety before and during a trip to the veterinarian may benefit from a light sedative which the owner administers prior to their appointment.
+Cats who experience extreme anxiety before and during a trip to the veterinarian may benefit from a light sedative that the owner administers before their appointment.
 This can reduce anxiety and stress.
 Do not administer human medication to cats as they lack the necessary liver enzymes to metabolise most drugs.
 Speak to your veterinarian when you schedule the appointment to see if this is an option.